Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part3.md

 }
 ```

-## 4. 👾 Bonus: let's talk about Mixins
+## 1. 👾 Creating stored properties in a protocol

 Since we'll likely need to identify the coordinators and have access to their parents, let's go back to the `Coordinator` protocol and see how we can create store this.
 I have to confess I used a trick, I used the Objective-C runtime to store them, creating a *Mixin*: